lachlanjc/hackraise/docs/styleguide.md

-# Helpful Front-end Styleguide
+# Hackraise Front-end Styleguide

-_Note: this guide is growing as we run into problems or discussions while building Helpful.
+_Note: this guide is growing as we run into problems or discussions while building Hackraise.
 Feel free to make your own changes._

 ## Philosophy

 Aim to write re-usable, stand-alone modules that can be placed anywhere in the HTML.
-Helpful is growing fast and your code should be able to adapt to changes.
+Hackraise is growing fast and your code should be able to adapt to changes.

 ## Technology

-Helpful uses Compass (SASS) in the SCSS syntax.
+Hackraise uses Compass (SASS) in the SCSS syntax.

 ## Guidelines